Intel // Drone Pioneers

-Climate research is one of the most under funded fields of study.
-If we want to get ahead of climate change, scientists need the best tools they can get before it's too late.
+Climate research remains one of the most underfunded fields of study.
+If we want to stay ahead of climate change, scientists need better tools, and they need them now.

 One Show